so-sc/HackHarbor-2.0/Day 7.md

 ---
 day: 7
-title: "Refresher to C programming"
+title: "Structures and unions"
-description: "Structures and unions"
+description: "Covering Structures and Unions, definiton,declaration, usage and their differences"
 ---